chanimaybruch/portfolio/Time Series Taxi Orders/README.md

 pandas, numpy, matplotlib, seaborn, scipy, sklearn, machine learning regression, time series, LightGBM

 ## Result
 The LightGBM was the best model of the models we tried at predicting the number of taxi orders in the next hour.
-The model had some overfitting yet the result is an improvement over the basic model of previous value.
+The model had some overfitting yet the result was an improvement over the baseline RMSE.

-Dummy Regressor: 58.2
-Median Control: 59.7
-Previous Value: 47.2
-LightGBM on the test data: 42.3